jhspetersson/fselect/README.md

     fselect path from /home/user where name === 'some_*_weird_*_name'

-Find files by creation date:
+Find files by date:

     fselect path from /home/user where created = 2017-05-01
+    fselect path from /home/user where modified = today fselect path from /home/user where accessed = yesterday

 Be more specific to match all files created at 3PM: